Bullecourt

 concerning him, such information will be at once communicated to you.

 The letter is stamped for the Territorial Force Record Office No. 259 HAC and dated 25th September 1917.
-I assume she received the letter within a week of that date.
-It seems a long time to be given this news and, during this four-and-a-half month period, she must have been aware of the lack of news from him.
+I assume she received the letter within a week or so of that date.
+It seems a long time before she was given this news and, during this four-and-a-half month period, she must have been aware of the lack of news from him, and concerned for his safety.

 Unfortunately, I don’t know when this package arrived but I can imagine the emotions my grandmother must have felt, first to believe he was dead, then suddenly to believe her husband was still alive.
 I imagine she must have continued to believe he was alive for some time.